-The Selva Bananito property now harbors 250 species of tree, hundreds of species of birds and even jaguars.
+The Selva Bananito property now harbors 250 species of tree, hundreds of species of birds, and even jaguars.
 When we were at Selva Bananito the big cat protection and monitoring group Panthera was also there with special scat sniffing dogs doing a survey of jaguars on the property.

-Just 10% of Selva Bananito’s land is used for the lodge, adventure activities and what’s left of the farming activities.
+Just 10% of Selva Bananito’s land is used for the lodge, adventure activities, and what’s left of the farming activities.
 This is particularly good news when you realize that an important watershed, serving thousands in the region, is also on Selva Bananito’s land.
 Jurgen and his sister, Sofia, have even formed the Limon Watershed Foundation to ensure its protection.

 Every year since 2010 Selva Bananito has earned five green leaves, the highest eco level handed out by the Costa Rican government’s CST green travel rating association.
-However, Jurgen seems proudest of the many was Selva Bananito surpasses CST requirements like creating and bank rolling local eco education programs, printing their business cards on paper made from banana fiber waste from their plantation and their amazing zero-impact waste water reclamation system.
+However, Jurgen seems proudest of the many ways Selva Bananito surpasses CST requirements like creating and bank rolling local eco education programs, printing their business cards on paper made from banana fiber waste from their plantation, and their amazing zero-impact waste water reclamation system.

 Our first ever Poop Tour

-An 11 cabin lodge and kitchen produces a not insignificant amount of water waste from sinks, showers and toilets.
+An 11 cabin lodge and kitchen produces a not insignificant amount of water waste from sinks, showers, and toilets.
 Sure Selva Bananito uses natural chemical-free soap but they also treat all waste water, including water from toilets, using enzymes and a series of hyacinth-covered pools which naturally purifies it.